Rachel Garcia: Junior year

 During her junior year, Garcia posted a 29–1 record, with a 1.14 ERA and 286 strikeouts in 202 innings.
-Garcia led the Bruins to the NCAA title completing four of five victories pitched, throwing a shutout, a 10-inning win, batting .333 and leading with eight RBIs, including defeating the No. 1 Oklahoma Sooners back-to-back in the finale series.
+She led the Bruins to the NCAA title, completing four of five victories pitched, throwing a shutout, a 10-inning win, batting .333 and leading with eight RBIs, including defeating the No. 1 Oklahoma Sooners back-to-back in the finale series.
 Following her performance she was named the Women's College World Series Most Outstanding Player.
-She ended the year on a nine game win streak that would continue upon her return in the 2021 season.
+She ended the year on a nine-game win streak that would continue upon her return in the 2021 season.

-Following her outstanding season, Garcia received numerous awards, including First Team All-Conference honors and the first player to earn both Pac-12 Conference Player and Pitcher of the Year awards in the same season.
-She was also named NFCA National Pitcher of the Year, Softball America Player of the Year, ESPNW Softball Player of the Year, USA Softball Collegiate Player of the Year, Honda Sports Award for softball, Honda-Broderick Cup as the Female Athlete of the Year and a First-Team All-American.
+Following her outstanding season, Garcia received numerous awards, including First Team All-Conference honors and becoming the first player to earn both Pac-12 Conference Player and Pitcher of the Year awards in the same season.
+She was also named NFCA National Pitcher of the Year, Softball America Player of the Year, ESPNW Softball Player of the Year, USA Softball Collegiate Player of the Year, Honda Sports Award for softball, Honda-Broderick Cup as the Female Athlete of the Year, and a First-Team All-American.

 Senior year

 Garcia missed the first month of the 2021 season due to an injury.
-She then went on to win 16 consecutive decisions for a 25 game win streak dating back to the 2019 season.
+She then won 16 consecutive decisions for a 25-game winning streak dating back to the 2019 season.
 She finished the regular season with an undefeated 14–0 record, a nation-leading 0.60 ERA, two saves and 124 strikeouts in 94 innings.
-She also ranked third in the Pac-12 with a .504 on-base percentage and fourth with a .756 slugging percentage while launching a conference-high seven home runs in Pac-12 play.
+She also ranked third in the Pac-12 with a .504 on-base percentage, and fourth with a .756 slugging percentage, while launching a conference-high seven home runs in Pac-12 play.
 She finished the year with an 18–3 record, with seven shutouts, 183 strikeouts and 29 walks in 136 1/3 innings.

 Garcia ended the year with a return to the Women's College World Series for the fourth consecutive year, where UCLA was eliminated by Oklahoma.
 During the game she posted seven strikeouts, two hits, and drove in all the Bruins runs by hitting a home run in her final appearance.
 Following an outstanding season, she was named NFCA National Player of the Year, Pac-12 Player of the Year for the third consecutive year, D1Softball two-way player of the year, first-team all Pac-12, and a first-team All-American.
 She also was named a finalist for the USA Softball Collegiate Player of the Year, and won the Senior CLASS Award, Honda Sports Award for softball, and named Honda-Broderick Cup winner, becoming the first athlete to win back-to-back honors outright.

-Team USA

-Garcia saw limited playing time on the Team USA "Stand Beside Her" tour that was suspended due to the COVID-19 pandemic in March, 2020.
-She later returned in 2021 after her college eligibility was completed.

-2020 Summer Olympics
+Professional career

+On January 29, 2025, Garcia was drafted fourth overall by the Volts in the inaugural Athletes Unlimited Softball League draft.
+On June 7, 2025, Garcia pitched the first complete game in AUSL history, allowing one run on four hits, with eight strikeouts.